aptos-foundation/AIPs/aips/openid-txn-authenticator.md

 - If your OIDC account is compromised, so is your OIDB account.
 - If your OIDC provider (e.g., Google) is compromised, so is your OIDB account associated with that provider.

 We stress that this is a **feature**, not a **bug**: we want Aptos users to leverage the security & user-friendliness of their OIDC accounts to transact easily.
-Nonetheless, for users who do not want to fully rely on the security of their OIDC account, they can upgrade to a $t$-out-of-$n$ approach, using a combination of different OIDC accounts and/or traditional SKs[^multiauth].
+Nonetheless, for users who do not want to fully rely on the security of their OIDC account, they can upgrade to a $t$ out of $n$ approach, using a combination of different OIDC accounts and/or traditional SKs[^multiauth].

 **Note**: We can deal with a compromised OIDC provider by revoking their JWK using an emergency governance proposal.